divio/divio-cloud-docs/how-to/interact-storage.rst

 Use the Divio CLI for local access to Cloud storage
 -----------------------------------------------------

-The project's media files can be found in the ``/data/media`` directory, and can be managed and manipulated in the normal way on your own computer.
+The application's media files can be found in the ``/data/media`` directory, and can be managed and manipulated in the normal way on your own computer.

-Be aware that if you edit project files locally, your operating system may save some hidden files.
+Be aware that if you edit application files locally, your operating system may save some hidden files.
 When you push your media to the cloud, these hidden files will be pushed too.
 This will however not usually present a problem.